wynnlone/MMF2021/README.txt

 #### 2. Governmet Bond

 #### XGB.TO: iShares Canadian Government Bond Index ETF
-#### tracks the performance of the FTSE Canada All Government Bond Index™, net of expenses.
+#### tracks the performance of the FTSE Canada All Government Bond Inde, net of expenses.
 #### this eft represents Canadian investment grade government bonds with maturities of at least 1 year.

 #### 3. Inflation Bond